wallenc/deployAKS/README.md

     $ kubectl create namespace ingress-demo
     namespace/ingress-demo created

+## Generate certificate the ingress controller
+Use this [guide](https://github.com/wallenc/deployAKS/blob/master/Guides/Generate%20Certificate%20Requests%20for%20Helm%2C%20Tiller%2C%20and%20the%20Ingress%20Controller.md) to generate the certificate requests and export with a private key

+Once the certificate has been created, copy it to a directory on your Linux host.

+Convert the root certifcate to PEM format

+    $ openssl x509 -inform der -in rootCA.cer -out rootCA.crt

 #### Create a Kubernetes secret to add the certificate to the namespace

     $ kubectl create secret tls azure-demo-secret \